mdsarwar-h/recipes/README.md

 # recipes

-This page will have links of a few recipes.
+This page will have links.